 Located west of Colorado Springs in the small town of Cascade, the Rocky Mountain Lodge provides for a perfect getaway for anyone wanting to enjoy the outdoors.

-The area is surrounded by amazing sites like Pikes Peak, Garden of the Gods and the Monitou Cliff Dwellings.
-There are plenty of activities to enjoy including all the hiking you can handle, horseback riding, rafting, hot air ballooning, fishing and more.
+The area is surrounded by amazing sites like Pikes Peak, Garden of the Gods, and the Manitou Cliff Dwellings.
+There are plenty of activities to enjoy including all the hiking you can handle, horseback riding, rafting, hot air ballooning, fishing, and more.
 The Rocky Mountain Lodge offers romance packages perfect for a honeymoon.
-Enjoy a bouquet of roses, sparkling cider, truffles or chocolate covered strawberries, cheese and fruit bar and souvenir champagne flutes to set the tone of you visit on arrival.
+Enjoy a bouquet of roses, sparkling cider, truffles or chocolate-covered strawberries, cheese and fruit bar and souvenir champagne flutes to set the tone of your visit on arrival.
 Add on couples massages for an ultimate romance package.

 A trip to Avalanche Ranch will put you in the heart of the Rockies in location and feel.
 The historic homestead was built in 1913 and has been renovated and added to over the years.
 Today, it offers many of the amenities you would expect at a resort.
 Some highlights to the property include the 3 hot spring pools that stay warm all year long, and the nighttime campfires.